Blogger (service): Country-specific Blogger addresses

 In February 2013, Blogger began integrating user blogs with multiple country-specific URLs.
 For example, exampleuserblogname.blogspot.com would be automatically redirected to exampleuserblogname.blogspot.ca in Canada, exampleuserblogname.blogspot.co.uk in the United Kingdom.
 Blogger explained that by doing this they could manage the blog content more locally so if there was any objectionable material that violated a particular country's laws they could remove and block access to that blog for that country through the assigned ccTLD while retaining access through other ccTLD addresses and the default Blogspot.com URL.
 If a blog using a country-specific URL was removed it is still technically possible to access the blog through Google's No Country Redirect override by entering the URL using the regular Blogspot.com address and adding /ncr after .com.
 In May 2018, Blogger stopped redirecting to ccTLDs and country-specific URLs would now redirect to the default Blogspot.com addresses.

 Available designs

 Blogger allows its users to choose from multiple templates and then customize them.
 Users may also choose to create their own templates using CSS.
 The new design template, known as "Dynamic View", was introduced on August 31, 2011 with Dynamic Views being introduced on September 27, 2011.
 It is built with AJAX, HTML5, and CSS3.
 The time for loading is 40 percent shorter than traditional templates, and allows user to present blog in seven different ways: classic, flipcard, magazine, mosaic, sidebar, snapshot, and timeslide.
 Readers still have the option to choose preferable views when the blog owner has set a default view.
-Some of the widgets (e.g., Labels, Profile, Link List, Subscription Links, Followers and Blog Archive etc.) are available for Dynamic Views; other templates are chosen by the blogger.

-In April 2013, Blogger updated its HTML template editor that has some improvements to make it easy for the users to edit the blog's source code.
-The editor was updated with syntax highlight, number line and jump-to-widget button for ease of editing the code.